VR Class Sr1: Technical information

 Electrical equipment for the locomotives was supplied by the Finnish company Oy Strömberg (later part of ABB).

 Locomotives number 3098–3110 were rebuilt with new bogies allowing a higher maximum speed (160 km/h) in the 1990s (3111 and 3112 were originally built for this speed), but since 2003 they have been restored back to the original top speed due to the speed being raised at the expense of tractive effort (possibly the delivery of the faster Sr2 class also had an effect).
 The last Sr1 to be equipped with bogies allowing 160 km/h was number 3107.

 Incidents and accidents

 Three Sr1 class locomotives have been damaged beyond repair and withdrawn from service: number 3048 in Jokela in 1996, number 3089 in Jyväskylä in 1998 and number 3101 in Siuro in 2011.
 Five other locomotives have also been involved in accidents, but have been rebuilt or repaired afterwards.

 Withdrawal and replacement

 In December 2013 VR announced an order for 80 new electric locomotives to replace the Sr1 Class.
-The new locomotives, of the Siemens Vectron design, will be built in Germany by Siemens.
+The new Sr3 class locomotives, of the Siemens Vectron design, were built in Germany by Siemens.
 The new locomotives are scheduled to be delivered between 2017 and 2026, resulting in the withdrawal of the Sr1 class.